xt10101/SG-Notes/To-do-List.md

 Step 3: Automate the implementation of a reverse proxy in a new app deployment script (e.g. app_deploy_with_rp.sh) Add commands to automate the config change
 You will need to use the `sed` command
-Please write up the steps of how to implement the reverse proxy in the same file as you research (step 1).

 Post your documentation in the chat by 17:00.